magicoli/band-tools/README.md

 * fix installRow and licenseRow inversion
 * fix add_option fired too early and causing crash
 * constants for common values
-* added songs per album view
+* added songs per record view

 ### 0.4.4
 * new automatic singular or plural post names for archives and menus